ThrowTheSwitch/Ceedling/README.md

    ```
 ### Local installation of the .gem file downloaded from this repo

-If you are working with prerelease versions of Ceedling or some other off-the-beaten-path installation scenario, you may want to install the Ceedling .gem file attached to any of the Github releases.
+If you are working with prerelease versions of Ceedling or some other off-the-beaten-path installation scenario, you may want to directly install the Ceedling .gem file attached to any of the Github releases.
 No problem.

-The steps are similat to the preceding with two changes:
+The steps are similar to the preceding with two changes:

 1. `gem install --local <ceedling .gem filepath>`
 1. Any missing dependencies must be manually installed before installation of the local Ceedling gem will succeed.
 A local installation attempt will complain about any missing dependencies.
 Simply `gem install` them by name.